lauren-montigue/Coding-Project-Portfolio/CustomDB-Engine/README.md

 # Silly QL: A Custom Database Engine

 ## Overview
 Silly QL is a lightweight database engine built to explore the foundational concepts of database systems, including query parsing, data storage, and retrieval.
+This project provides hands-on experience with how databases operate under the hood and reflects my ability to design efficient, modular systems.

 ## Skills Demonstrated
 - **Database Design**: Created a custom framework to execute basic SQL-like operations.